Interim Careers Lead: Mr C Taylor ctaylor@themast.co.uk

 We have a small collection of careers resources in our School Library.

-Elements of the Careers curriculum are covered in most subject areas as well as in Life Lessons and during class time.
+Elements of the careers curriculum are covered in most subject areas as well as in PSHE and during class time.

 Delivery & Content of Programmes

-Students in all year groups receive Careers provision during pastoral sessions, tutorials and during Learning for Life lessons.
+Pupils in all year groups receive Careers provision during pastoral sessions, tutorials, 'drop down' events and during PSHE lessons.

 Careers Policy